 When a cast is cared for properly, it can be an extremely effective tool in protecting injured bones and tissues.
-In order to receive a successful recovery when using a cast, it’s important to know what symptoms are normal and what symptoms require assistance from a health care provider.
+To receive a successful recovery when using a cast, it’s important to know what symptoms are normal and what symptoms require assistance from a health care provider.

 Pain and swelling: